smoores-dev/storyteller/docs/docs/community-guides/tailscale.md

-# Securely Share Your Storyteller Server with Tailscale (Non-techie friendly!)
+# Sharing with Tailscale

+You can securely share your Storyteller server even if you are not a tech guru by using Tailscale!

-For those of you who want to access your Storyteller server away from home — and maybe share with family — but want to do so safely, here are some basic instructions for how to do it:
+For those of you who want to access your Storyteller server away from home — and maybe share with family — but want to do so safely, here are some basic instructions for how to do it using TailScale.

 ## Create a Tailnet